Open Society Fund Invests in Global Access to Biologics

 Why the World Needs a People’s Vaccine

-Although the creation of an effective vaccine is essential to saving lives and restoring prosperity, true success in the fight against the coronavirus pandemic will not be won until vaccinations are affordable and widely accessible to all.
+The creation of effective vaccines has been essential to saving lives, but true success in the fight against COVID-19 will not be won unless doses are affordable and accessible to all, everywhere around the world.

 Open Society to Increase Commitment to Global COVID-19 Response